thebuilder/react-intersection-observer/docs/Recipes.md

 for an IntersectionObserver.

 - Set `triggerOnce`, to only trigger the animation the first time.
-- Use `threshold` to control when the animations triggers.
+- Use `margin` to offset the trigger points.
+It ensures that a fixed fixed amount is visible, regardless of the element size.

 ```jsx
 import React from 'react'